Which city is cheaper, Islamabad or Aqaba?

 Aqaba usually gets less rain in January than Islamabad.
 Aqaba gets 3 mm (0.1 in) of rain, while Islamabad receives 34 mm (1.3 in) of rain this time of the year.

 Both Islamabad and Aqaba are popular destinations to visit in the spring with plenty of activities.
-Aqaba attracts visitors year-round for its warm weather and tropical climate.
+The warm climate attracts visitors to Aqaba throughout the year.

 In April, Aqaba is generally cooler than Islamabad.
-Temperatures in Aqaba average around 24°C (75°F), and Islamabad stays around 27°C (80°F).
+Daily temperatures in Aqaba average around 24°C (75°F), and Islamabad fluctuates around 27°C (80°F).

 It's quite sunny in Islamabad.
 The sun comes out a lot this time of the year in Aqaba.
 Aqaba usually receives more sunshine than Islamabad during spring.
 Aqaba gets 282 hours of sunny skies, while Islamabad receives 258 hours of full sun in the spring.